-Men are encouraged to get care as needed and make smart choices.
+Men and women are encouraged to get care as needed, make smart choices and make regular screenings a priority.
 That includes following a healthy lifestyle and getting recommended preventive care services.
-If men follow a game plan for better overall health, they'll be more likely to win at wellness.
+If everyone follows a game plan for better overall health, they'll be more likely to win at wellness.

-In addition to the services listed in the Adult Health section, men should also discuss the recommendations shown in the chart to the right with their health care provider.
+In addition to the services listed in the Adult Health section, you should also discuss the recommendations shown in the chart to the right with your health care provider.